Languages in censuses: Barbados

+While English is the official language of Barbados, Bajan Creole is used as a vernacular tongue.
+98% of Barbados' population is literate in English.

 Belarus

+According to the 2019 Belarusian census, 54.1% of the population spoke the Belarusian language natively while 42.3% spoke the Russian language.
+The rest of the population spoke languages such as Polish and Ukrainian.

 Belgium

 In the past, Belgium held a census each ten years, including a language census (nl/fr).
 Since 1932, the results of this census defined to which official language a municipality belonged (Dutch, French or German).
 However, this caused a lot of conflicts along the language border, in Brussels and its periphery (due to the Francization of Brussels).
 The territory of Belgium was consequently divided into four definitive official language areas and the language census was abolished, effective 1 September 1963.
 No national language censuses have been held since then.